 Custom crafted orthotics to suit your lifestyle.

-SInce each orthotic is custom crafted for you, your footwear, and your lifestyle, the materials and look of the orthotic will vary but here are some examples of orthotics made in our laboratory in Ottawa.
+SInce each orthotic is custom crafted for you, your footwear, and your lifestyle, the materials and look of the orthotic will vary but here are some examples of orthotics made in our laboratory.

 The Fine Print: